daneroo/im-weight/nextjs/README.md

 ## TODO

+- Add /api/add route as proxy to heroku
+- rename route to /api/observations
+- refactor get/add out of controls: for stories/testing
+- return from Value add, in ControlPanel inject and decorate add, from WeightPage
+- round in useDeltaDrag, and useDeltaDrag for AnchorZoom
+- Add put/get native ops for vercel.
+- Find a refresh/reset/recycle arrow glyph/icon.
-- Reset button should ControlPanel: !addingObs ?
+- Reset button could ControlPanel: !addingObs ?
 - ValueFor{Range|Adding} combine with {AnchorZoom/ArcSlider}
 - Rationalize ValueForAdding layout/styles
-- Add put/get native ops for vercel.
 - Animate BottomFeet/Panel movements/opacity
 - merge to master, when addObs done
 - replace og-image, once deployed to vercel